fabioatuib/Template_Based_Docking_Project/cross_free_docking_cluster_run/README.md

 # self_cross_TBD_cluster_run
- folder structure and scripts to run template-based docking on the cluster
+ Folder structure and scripts to run free docking on the cluster.

+ Free cross-docking is done for comparison purposes with template-based cross-docking.